 PSY 230 Death & Dying

-In spring 2021, Psychology Professor Natasha Lekes received COIL training from UNICollaboration – a European organization that promotes international Virtual Exchanges – along with Dr. Pamela Jones of Akita International University in Japan, in preparation for the VGE courses they taught in fall 2021.
+In spring 2021, Psychology Professor Natasha Lekes received COIL training from UNICollaboration – a European organization that promotes international Virtual Exchanges – along with Dr. Pamela Jones of Akita International University (AIU) in Japan, in preparation for the VGE courses they taught in fall 2021.
 Currently working on a comparative analysis of Death & Dying, Dr. Lekes has taught this course at UMF for years before adding the VGE modules.
 This new pedagogical approach permitted her students to explore with their Japanese counterparts the intersection between death/dying and cyberpsychology, the topic of their AIU course.
 Through their collaborative research they compared cultural differences in dealing with death and the practices surrounding it.
 Each student earned a VGE certificate and fulfilled the requirements for the three Global Competency micro-credential badges through their training and participation in co-curricular activities, e.g., Japanese-style forest bathing.

 Spring 2021